marios-dev/TicketManagerAPI/README.md

 - ASP.NET Core Minimal API (initially)
 - Created with a god class but the initial plan is to do very few things, of course that changed quickly and there was no time from the company so God class it was!

-## Setup & Usage

-1. Clone this repository.
-2. Configure the DNS endpoint to forward HTTP POST requests from Forward Teamwork.
-3. Update app settings with API credentials for Teamwork and the task management system (teamhood).
-4. Run the app and ensure it listens for incoming webhook events.
-5. Monitor logs for event processing status.

 *Created by Mario Syti*
 *For inquiries, contact: msyti@outlook.com*